AWOL in Armenia

 At 3 am, I was hastily shaken awake by Military police at the border and escorted to a freezing, rusted shipping container: Questioned for reasons that remain a mystery.

-I realised, in that empty train carriage in the proceeding hours, that Armenia wasn't hostile to foreigners; it just wasn't used to them - especially not the kind with no fixed address and no determinate plans on finding one.
+I realized, in that empty train carriage in the proceeding hours, that Armenia wasn't hostile to foreigners; it just wasn't used to them - especially not the kind with no fixed address and no determinate plans on finding one.

 The people were lovely, and the wine was exquisitely strong, but it wasn't exactly on the Lonely Planet route.